rjury-sumo/Hajime/README_OLD.md

 ### Native Module Dependencies

-This extension uses `better-sqlite3`, a native Node.js module that must be compiled for Electron's specific Node.js version.
+This extension uses `better-sqlite3`, a native Node.js module that must be compiled for Electron's specific Node.js version (not regular Node.js).

-**The `postinstall` script automatically handles this**, but if you encounter `NODE_MODULE_VERSION mismatch` errors, manually rebuild with:
+**The `postinstall` script automatically handles this**, but if you encounter `NODE_MODULE_VERSION mismatch` errors when loading the extension, manually rebuild with:
 ```bash
 npm run rebuild
 ```

 **Why this is needed:**
-- VSCode uses Electron with a specific NODE_MODULE_VERSION
+- VSCode 1.105.0 uses Electron 37 with NODE_MODULE_VERSION **136**
+- Regular Node.js v24 uses NODE_MODULE_VERSION **137**
-- Native modules must match Electron's version to work in VSCode extensions
+- Native modules like `better-sqlite3` must match Electron's version to work in VSCode extensions

 For more information:
 - [VS Code Extension API](https://code.visualstudio.com/api/get-started/your-first-extension)